faucct/kotlin/docs/inlining/klib-inining.md

 #### Type erasure

 On the other hand, non-reified type parameters continue behaving as their upper bounds.
-For example this code prints `I'm fine`, while would fail with reified type parameter.
+For example, this code prints `I'm fine`, while would fail with reified type parameter.
 ```kotlin
 inline fun <U> uncheckedCast(x: Any) {
   x as U